-The Corporate Performance and Improvement Officer presented a Part II report in respect of the Council's latest Strategic Risk Register.
+The Corporate Performance and Improvement Officer presented a report providing the Quarter 3 2022/23 (October to December 2022) update in respect of the Strategic Risk Register.

-It was RESOLVED that the latest Strategic Risk Register (set out in Appendices A1 - A3 to the report) be noted.
+It was RESOLVED that the latest Strategic Risk Register, as set out at Appendix A1 to the report, be noted.